 One of the best strategies to manage classrooms is teaching effectively.
 Teaching effectively gets students to adequately engage in the lesson.

-That’s they do one activity and transition to another and other continuously.
+That is they do one activity and transition to another and another continuously.
 This doesn’t spare some time for students to engage in misbehavior.

 Teachers who are well prepared for their lessons teach them effectively and therefore face minimum interruptions and misbehavior in their classrooms.